 Inventory, lb : 0

-Some believe Avocado leaves have healing attributes; using the leaves for the treatment of aliments such as arthritis, cold and flu symptoms, menstruation irregularity, and upset stomach.
-Dried or fresh leaves can be crushed and steeped in hot water to make a tea or tonic to treat kidney disease, bacterial infections, inflammatory diseases and thrush.
-The tea can also be rubbed on skin directly to sooth and treat the symptoms of acne, eczema and dry skin.
+Both the Aztecs and the Mayans used Avocado leaves as a natural remedy for pain, diarrhea, coughs, arthritis, menstruation irregularity, and upset stomach.
+Dried or fresh leaves were traditionally crushed and steeped in hot water to make teas and tonics.
+The tea was also rubbed on the skin directly to sooth and treat the symptoms of acne, eczema, and dry skin.

-The Avocado tree is believed to have originated in Puebla, Mexico.
-Fossils and artifacts have been found dating the Avocado tree to 10,000 BC with cultivation occurring around 900 AD.
+The avocado tree is believed to have originated in Puebla, Mexico.
+Fossils and artifacts have been found dating the avocado tree to 10,000 BC with cultivation occurring around 900 AD.
+Today they can be found in markets around the world including the United States, Central and South America, Europe, Asia, Southeast Asia, Australia, and South Africa.

 Recipes that include Avocado Leaves.
 One is easiest, three is harder.